top of page

 AFTERNOON

-• A hot lunch is also served at the hospital
+• Lunch is served at the hospital

 EVENING